Howard Baldwin: Pittsburgh and other ventures

+Baldwin and his partners created the American Hockey League expansion franchise in Wilkes-Barre, Pennsylvania in 1999 as the minor league affiliate of the NHL Penguins; the Wilkes-Barre/Scranton Penguins still play in their city.

+Owing to problems with long, deferred contracts far above market value for players such as Tom Barrasso that could not hold up due to lower revenues, the team went into financial disarray to the point of bankruptcy in which the debt went to $124 million that exceeded their estimated value of $75 million to $95 million.
+Baldwin recruited Roger Marino, a Boston investor to join the ownership.
+Baldwin was no longer owner in February 1998.

+In 1999, he formed Manchester Hockey Group LLC, while in the process of moving a dormant AHL franchise to New Hampshire to start play in 2001.
+On June 14, 2000, the Los Angeles Kings bought the team from Baldwin's group; the Manchester Monarchs played in the AHL from 2001 to 2015.

+As early as 2003, Baldwin wanted to have financial control of the Hartford Wolf Pack of the AHL, but the New York Rangers rejected his overtures.
 In 2009, Baldwin founded Hartford Hockey LLC, better known as Whalers Sports & Entertainment, to promote ice hockey throughout Connecticut.
 In August 2010, Whalers Sports and Entertainment was hired by the NHL's New York Rangers to manage the day-to-day business and marketing affairs for their AHL affiliate the Hartford Wolf Pack.
 As part of the marketing agreement, the minor league team was renamed the Connecticut Whale, as a tribute to the former Hartford Whalers team.

-Women's Hockey
+In June 2012, after less than two years, the Rangers ended their association with Baldwin and his company after they ran up a debt of almost $3 million and had about 15 court cases against them.

 Baldwin licensed the name Connecticut Whale to a franchise of the Premier Hockey Federation, a founding member of the 2015 upstart league.

 Whalers Hockey Fest

 In the early 2010s Baldwin organized the "Whalers Hockey Fest", an outdoor ice hockey festival which featured "up to 20 minor league, college, high school, and youth hockey games at a rink...built at Rentschler Field, the University of Connecticut's football stadium in East Hartford".